LSTM: A Search Space Odyssey: Evaluation Setup

 \subsection{Hyperparameter Search}

-While there are other methods to efficiently search for good hyperparameters (cf.~\citealt{Snoek2012, Hutter2011}), random search has a couple of advantages for our setting: it is easy to implement, trivial to parallelize and covers the search space more uniformly, thereby improving the follow-up analysis of hyperparameter importance.
+While there are other methods to efficiently search for good hyperparameters (cf.~\cite{Snoek2012, Hutter2011}), random search has several advantages for our setting: it is easy to implement, trivial to parallelize, and covers the search space more uniformly, thereby improving the follow-up analysis of hyperparameter importance.